On D List of Movie Reviews

 puerile, have many logic issues, and lack intelligence.
 The Driver has met my expectations profusely.

-I've seen films with bad endings, and The Driver ranks right up there with them.
+I've seen films with a rubbish ending, and The Driver ranks right up there with them.
 I understand the

 All in all, The Driver is a typical brainless Walter Hill picture.